dspasyuk/llama.cui/README.md

-# Llama-cui is a small llama.cpp chat application for Node.js
+# Llama.cui is a small llama.cpp chat application for Node.js

 **Note: This project is a work in progress.**